deNBI/perunKeystoneAdapter/README.md

 For testing the user/project management only a running keystone is enough.
 The `Makefile` included with the project runs a docker container for providing a keystone server.

-It is recommended to configure and use a [DevStack](https://docs.openstack.org/devstack/latest/) installation to test all functionalities.
+It is recommended to configure and use a [DevStack]

 In any case it is **not** recommended to use your production keystone/setup .